Indigenous people of the Everglades region: Calusa

 Fontaneda explained in his 1571 memoir that Carlos controlled fifty villages located on Florida's west coast, around Lake Okeechobee (which they called Mayaimi) and on the Florida Keys (they called Martires).
 Smaller tribes of Ais and Jaega who lived to the east of Lake Okeechobee, paid regular tributes to Carlos.
 The Spanish suspected the Calusa of harvesting treasures from shipwrecks and distributing the gold and silver between the Ais and Jaega, with Carlos receiving the majority.
 The main village of the Calusa, and home of Carlos, bordered Estero Bay at present-day Mound Key where the Caloosahatchee River meets the Gulf of Mexico.
 Fontaneda described human sacrifice as a common practice: when the child of a cacique died, each resident gave up a child to be sacrificed, and when the cacique died, his servants were sacrificed to join him.
 Each year a Christian was required to be sacrificed to appease a Calusa idol.
 The building of shell mounds of varying sizes and shapes was also of spiritual significance to the Calusa.
 In 1895 Frank Hamilton Cushing excavated a massive shell mound on Key Marco that was composed of several constructed terraces hundreds of yards long.
 Cushing unearthed over a thousand Calusa artifacts.
 Among them he found tools made of bone and shell, pottery, human bones, masks, and animal carvings made of wood.

 The Calusa, like their predecessors, were hunter-gatherers who existed on small game, fish, turtles, alligators, shellfish, and various plants.
 Finding little use for the soft limestone of the area, they made most of their tools from bone or teeth, although they also found sharpened reeds effective.
 Weapons consisted of bows and arrows, atlatls, and spears.
 Most villages were located at the mouths of rivers or on key islands.
-They used canoes were used for transportation, as evidenced by shell mounds in and around the Everglades that border canoe trails.
+Canoes were used for transportation, as evidenced by shell mounds in and around the Everglades that border canoe trails.
 South Florida tribes often canoed through the Everglades, but rarely lived in them.
 Canoe trips to Cuba were also common.